Famosi/ItalianSignLanguage-SocialRobots/README.md

 ## The Dictionary
 [The dictionary](./sign_dictionary.json) is where signs are defined.
-It is a json file and with following format:
+It is a `.json` file with following format:
 ```
 {
   "name_sign": [